abpframework/abp/docs/en/Modules/Cms-Kit/Comments.md

 {
   entityType = "Product",
   entityId = "...",
-  referralLinks  = new [] {"nofollow"}
+  referralLinks  = new [] {"nofollow"},
+  allowExternalUrls = false //default: "true"
 })
 ```

 `entityType` was explained in the previous section. `entityId` should be the unique id of the product, in this example.
 If you have a Product entity, you can use its Id here. `referralLinks` is an optional parameter.
-You can use this parameter to add values (such as "nofollow", "noreferrer", or any other values) to the [rel attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel) of links.
+You can use this parameter to add values (such as "nofollow", "noreferrer", or any other values) to the [rel attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel) of links. `allowExternalUrls` is also an optional parameter and by default, external URLs are allowed.
+You can use this parameter to specify the allowed external URLs (and disallow other external URLs) by configuring the `CmsKitCommentOptions` as mentioned in the previous section.

 ## User Interface